Human Proofreaders vs. Grammarly Proofreading: Which One Does Your Document Need?

 - Inconsistent verb tense.
 Grammarly often misses tense inconsistencies that run across sentences or paragraphs, particularly in longer documents where the pattern isn't immediately adjacent.

 - Tone and register.
 Grammarly has no understanding of your audience or the conventions of your field.
-It cannot tell you whether your language is appropriately formal for an academic journal, appropriately persuasive for a business proposal, or appropriately accessible for a general readership.
+It can't tell you whether your language is appropriately formal for an academic journal, appropriately persuasive for a business proposal, or appropriately accessible for a general readership.

 - Academic and technical writing.
-Complex sentence structures, discipline specific terminology, and the conventions of academic writing are largely beyond the scope of algorithmic correction.
+Complex sentence structures, discipline-specific terminology, and the conventions of academic writing are largely beyond the scope of algorithmic correction.
 Grammarly frequently flags correct academic constructions as errors and misses actual errors in technical contexts.

 When to Use Grammarly